Royal Army Chaplains' Department: Museum

 The Royal Army Chaplains' Museum is at Shrivenham, in a new building opened by the Countess of Wessex on 17 May 2022.
 Its newly curated collection replaced the Museum of Army Chaplaincy which was at Amport House near Andover, Hampshire until 2019.

-Denominations
+Faith denominations and belief backgrounds

-Chaplains are either classified as Jewish or as a member of one of the following denominational groups:
+Chaplains are either classified as Jewish, a member of one of the following denominational Christian groups, a member of World Faiths or a Non-religious Pastoral Provider: